sidendev/supernews/README.md

 4. Start the development server: npm run dev

-5. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to `http://localhost:5173` or other localhost address if specified in the terminal to access the application.

 ## Usage

-1. Sign up or log in to your account
+1. Sign up or log in to your account (Note sign ups are disabled to general public during development)
 2. Explore the news stories and vote on your favorites
 3. Leave comments on stories to engage with the community
 4. Create your own profile to participate fully in the community

 ## Contributing

-Contributions are welcome!
-If you'd like to contribute to Supernews, please follow these steps:

-1. Fork the repository
-2. Create a new branch for your feature or bug fix
-3. Make your changes and commit them with descriptive messages
-4. Push your changes to your forked repository
-5. Submit a pull request to the main repository
+I'm not really looking for contributions at the moment, but if you'd like to fork the repo and make your own changes and expand upon it, that would be awesome!

 ## Status